Reitmania/reitmania.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am research fellow at Lund University in the Robotics and Semantic Systems group and PostDoc in Bastian Pfleging's group at the Freiberg University of Mining and Technology.
-Currently I work on applications of intelligent autonomous systems, especially mobile robots and their simulation, as well as VR/AR applications, e.g. assistance systms for telerobotics.
+Currently I work on applications of intelligent autonomous systems, especially mobile robots and their simulation, as well as VR/AR applications, e.g. assistance systems for telerobotics.
 My research focus is on applied machine learning, robotics and human-computer interaction.

 I am always interested in new contacts for joint work and collaborations!